urban-m/elev/data_extraction/remove_uvular_rhotics.md

 general rhotics, i.e. according the [IPA chart](https://www.internationalphoneticassociation.org/content/full-ipa-chart) are present in the data we extracted.

-“having thought a bit more, I’d include ʁ and ʀ but exclude χ and cite Maddieson & Ladefoged in support.”

 Let’s drop the rhotics, including \[ʁ\] and \[ʀ\], but excluding \[χ\] (Ladefoged and Maddieson 1996) and re-generate the counts.
 First load